juanferm0410/api-nest-node/README.md

 ## Description

-This project consists of the development of a Agenda Consultorio Odontológico  database application with API RESTful architecture.
+This project consists of the development of a Agenda Consultorio Odontológico aplication with non relational database Mongo DB and API RESTful architecture to connect with the client app.

 * This project was developed with JavaScript ES6, Html, and Css in Node Js.